ShouWenWang-Lab/snakemake_DARLIN/README.md

 git clone https://github.com/ShouWenWang-Lab/Custom_CARLIN --depth=1
 ```

 Finally, you need to install [pear](https://www.h-its.org/downloads/pear-academic/) and MATLAB.
+MATLAB should be available in the command line interface.
 In an HPC environment, MATLAB can be loaded with the command:

 ```bash
 module load matlab